validatedpatterns/agof/README.md

 ##### Build ansible.cfg

-Because ansible.cfg needs to be built with your automation hub token inside it, we generate it from a template.
-The ansible.cfg includes your token, endpoints for both public and Automation Hub galaxy servers, and a vault password path (for `ansible-vault`).
+Because ansible.cfg needs to be configured with the automation hub endpooint, we generate it from a template.
+The ansible.cfg includes endpoints for both public and Automation Hub galaxy servers and a vault password path (for `ansible-vault`).
 The template used is [here](init_env/templates/ansible.cfg.j2).
+The automation hub token is read from the vault and injected into the environment for the collection installation phase.

 ##### Collection dependency install